WillMo2198/TradeBot/README.md

 ⚠️ **Disclaimer:** Educational use only.
 Trading involves risk.
 Use paper trading before live capital.

-⚠️ Financial Risk Warning

-Trading stocks, options, or other financial instruments involves substantial risk.
+⚠️ **Financial Risk Warning:** Trading stocks, options, or other financial instruments involves substantial risk.
 You may lose all or more than your invested capital.
 This project does not provide financial advice.
 Use at your own risk.

 ------------------------------------------------------------------------